 The course offers a survey of ancient and medieval history, with emphasis on the pivotal events, processes and attitudes in Byzantium from 313 to 1453, including discussions of philosophy, Church art and literature.
 This course provides a foundation for the study of Church History by focusing on socio-political events in the history of Eastern Roman Empire.

-Russian Literature 216
+Russian Literature and Culture 216

 Credits: 3 credits